- The scene where Professor Dent sneaks a Tarantula into Bond's bed and it climbs up his arm can and will scare Arachnophobes.

 - The dinner scene is particularly unsettling, because Dr. No never even changes his facial expression, only the tone of his voice.
 And occasionally, it looks like he has Black Eyes of Evil.

 - The friggin' Death Course.
 The scariest part is when a burned, electrocuted and bleeding Bond dropped into the water to face a Giant Squid.
 This results in Bond being forced to grip a nearby wire fence and get flayed alive by the squid until he dives down and stabs it, resulting in the squid throwing him over the fence and giving him an extremely rough landing.
 Thankfully, his injuries aren't severe as they seem, but if not for his determination, they could have been much worse.

 - It's implied the squid's fairly young, as Quarrel and Pus' Feller mistook it for an overgrown octopus when it attacked their fishing boat, while actual giant squids are often much bigger.
 And yet it nearly rips the skin off Bond's chest.

 - He also had to wash his massive open wounds with salty sea water, which takes a great deal of endurance to do so.

 - The chilling murder of Strangways and his secretary in the beginning by the Three Blind Mice.

-- Dr. No's appearance is pretty unnerving, with steel pincers replacing his hands, all the body hair shaved off his body and speaking with a Creepy Monotone most of the time.
+- Dr. No's appearance is very unnerving, with steel pincers replacing his hands, having no eyebrows and speaking with a Creepy Monotone most of the time.

-- The moment where he snaps and tells Bond and Honey how he's going to kill them is just unnerving, especially when he offhandedly mentions that he took inspiration from Nazi experiments in the Holocaust.
+- The moment where he snaps and tells Bond and Honey how he's going to kill them is just unnerving, especially when he offhandedly mentions that he took inspiration from Mengele's violent experiments during the Holocaust.
 We then find out what kind of "Doctor" he is-one that likes to see just how much pain a human can endure.